 You will begin your upper-level coursework with three classes in developmental skills:

 You continue to more advanced courses required by the degree, which expand on your developmental skills:

 - MSCH-G 410 Game Design II: Systems

-Typically in your last two years, you will then finish your degree with the Game Workshop sequence, modeled after game studios, and have a published game by the time you graduate:
+Typically in your last two years, you will finish your degree with the game workshop sequence, which is modeled after game studios, and have a published game by the time you graduate:

 - MSCH-G 450 Game Workshop I: Prototype